rt-comps/rt-comps.github.io/dev/simon/components/rt-plusminus/README.md

-# Component: *plus-minus* #
+# Component: *plus-minus*
----

 A component that provides +/- button count functionality

-When using, any elements placed within the element in its Light DOM will be slotted relative to the buttons based on the value of *--OF-PM-POS* (if specified)
+Anything placed in the component's LightDOM will be placed with the buttons, with exact placement being controlled by the CSS variable *--OF-PM-POS*.

+**Note**: The component does not store the count value but dispatches and event to allow the enclosing component to handle the change

 ---
+#### Component Dependencies:
+- None

+---
-Attributes:
+#### Attributes:
 - Required: None
 - Optional: None

 ---

-Style Modifiers:
-- **--OF-PM-POS**
-Change the position of the quantity relative to + & - buttons.
-'left': Quantity appears to left of arrows
-'right': Quantity appears to right of arrows
-Default: Quantity appears between arrows

----

-Events:
+#### Events:
 - Dispatched:
     - "updatecount"
     \- Send a value to adjust a listening component's count